Heather Thompson | Chief Executive Officer

 Zhu Xianyuan | TOD and BRT Modeling, Vice Country Director

-After graduating with a Master’s in Transportation Engineering from Shandong University, Zhu Xianyuan worked in the Transportation Research Center of Shandong University, where she mainly focused on BRT systems and non-motorized transportation.
+After graduating with a Masters in Transportation Engineering from Shandong University, Zhu Xianyuan worked in the Transportation Research Center of Shandong University, where she mainly focused on BRT systems and non-motorized transportation.
 She participated in many projects, including Jinan’s BRT System Evaluation, Sustainable Urban Planning, Jinan Pedestrian and Bicycle System Analysis and Optimization, and a Blueprint for Sustainability.
-She was also a traffic engineering teacher at Shandong University.
+She was also a traffic engineering professor at Shandong University.
 Her work for ITDP focuses on BRT modeling, aspects of road design improvements in Lanzhou, BRT impact analysis, and research into transportation demand management policies.

-Liu Shaokun | Greenways & Parking Program Manager, Vice Country Director
+Liu Shaokun | Vice Country Director, Greenways & Parking Program

 Bi Lei | Office Manager